Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 - Reach out to a flight delay claims service for help – such as the one we provide here at LegalExpert.co.uk.
 This removes the headache of making a claim entirely, as we will do all the hard work for you.

-- Compensation for the actual delay – European Union legislation has set the scale of compensation that airlines must pay, dependent upon the length of the delay and the distance flow.
+- Compensation for the actual delay – European Union legislation has set the scale of compensation that airlines must pay, dependent upon the delay and distance flow length.
 See the tables higher up the page, for full details of how much you can claim.

 - Compensation for costs incurred due to the delay – if you are left waiting around in the airport, then you will need to feed yourself, and buy refreshments.
 For longer delays, you may need to pay for overnight accommodation.
 And in the most extreme cases, you may have had to pay for alternative transport to your destination.
 All of these things can be claimed for in court.

-If you have found the information we have published in this guide useful, and you think you would like to try claiming flight delay compensation for yourself, then we have created some standard letter templates for you to use.
+If you have found the information in this guide on how to claim compensation for delayed flights of use, and you think you would like to try claiming flight delay compensation for yourself, then we have created some standard letter templates for you to use.

 You can download these freely, and use them to approach your airline to begin your flight delay compensation claim.
 These letters have been worded to use the correct legal expressions, and quote the correct EU legislation.
 They are a good first step in claiming flight delay compensation.